Kate Harrington

 Occasional film roles included those in Madigan and Rachel, Rachel in 1968, Love Story in 1970, The Hospital in 1971, Child's Play in 1972 and The Sentinel in 1977.

 Beginning in 1956, Harrington made sporadic television appearances, including NBC Experiment in Television and Great Performances.
 On daytime television, Harrington was the second actress to play Katherine 'Kate' Martin on All My Children, a role she played from early February until August 1970.
 Then Harrington moved on to the role of Marion Conway (#2) on Guiding Light from 1971 to 1972.

 Harrington died in New York City from complications of a stroke suffered the previous year.
-She was survived by her husband Edward, her daughter Mary Ellen, her son Robert and five grandchildren.